 From a dead suburban childhood, a forgotten heritage?

-The secret is we’re all lost–and those of us who come to writing are searching for one jolt home.
+The secret is we’re all lost–and those of us who come to writing is searching for one jolt home.

-It’s the cross of gain and loss that electrifies our language–gives it force, direction, urgency.
+It’s the cross of gain and loss that electrifies our language–gives it force, direction, and urgency.